 The Seed Project

 Hello!
-Last spring, I signed up for the Rethink Mental Illness e-newsletter, and got sent a packet of camomile seeds.
+Last spring, I got a packet of Rethink Mental Illness camomile seeds.
 And I wanted to thank someone for what this little packet of seeds has done for me....

 I've had periods of poor mental health on and off throughout my life.
 In early 2017 I went through my worst spell ever, it took me literally right to the edge.
 And after something so scary like that, I needed a project while I waited for the weird, uncomfortable post-crisis limbo to pass.